supabase/supautils/README.md

 > [!IMPORTANT]
 > The CREATEROLE problem is solved starting from PostgreSQL 16.

-Non-superusers with the CREATEROLE privilege can ALTER, DROP or GRANT non-superuser roles without restrictions.
+Roles with the CREATEROLE privilege can ALTER, DROP or GRANT other roles without restrictions.

 From [role attributes docs](https://www.postgresql.org/docs/15/role-attributes.html):